OCDX/SoftwareEngineering-Group3/markdown.md

 Note: Due to the fact that no code was needed for this sprint, branches were not taken and merged to master

 Kickoff Meeting
-Date: 10/25/16 --In class meeting (2:00pm- 3:15) to discuss next steps of Sprint One.
+Date: 10/25/16 --In class meeting (2:00pm- 3:15pm) to discuss next steps of Sprint One.
 All members attended.
 Team members reviewed Sprint milestone targets and developed drill down tasks.
-These tasks were distributed amongsth team members and will explained below:
+These tasks were distributed amongsth team members and will explained below.

+Tag-Up Meeting
+Date 10/30/16 --Met in Lafferre (6:00pm-11:30pm) to continue working on completing all tasks needed.

 General